chuanconggao/TTLDict/README.md

 # How it Works

-Different from some other libraries, this one does not require background thread and guarantees that the expired items does not affect results.
+Different from some other libraries, this one does not require background thread and guarantees that the expired items do not affect results.

 Note that technically our `TTLDict` class is a subclass of `MutableMapping` instead of `dict`.